Somesh123-create/PythonAdvanceConcept/qa.md

         MyClass.class_method()  # This is a class method.
         MyClass.static_method()  # This is a static method.

+17. **What is method overloading and method overriding?
+How do they differ in Python?**

+    **Answer:** Python does not support method overloading in the traditional sense (like Java).
+Instead, we can achieve similar behavior using default arguments.
+Method overriding occurs when a subclass provides a specific implementation for a method that is already defined in its superclass.

+        class Parent:
+            def show(self):
+                print("Parent method")

+        class Child(Parent):
+            def show(self):
+                print("Child method")

+        c = Child()
+        c.show()  # Child method

-4.  **What is the difference between composition and inheritance?
+18. **What is the difference between composition and inheritance?
 When would you use one over the other?**

     **Answer:** Inheritance is a "is-a" relationship where a class inherits attributes and methods from a parent class.
 Composition is a "has-a" relationship where a class is composed of one or more objects from other classes.